transientskp/tkp/documentation/devref/database/intro.rst

     sql> select * from versions;

-    sql> select * from catalogs;

-    sql> select count(*) from catalogedsources;

 The first command should show a creation date of today.
-The second command will tell you which catalogs have been loaded (currently, March 2011, there are four, since the WENSS comes in two parts).
-The third command will tell you how many catalog sources there are (March 2011, 2071205 sources).

 Finally, for the latest-greatest and possibly unstable version of the database setup, use `tkpdev` instead of `tkp`.
 This database gets wiped every night and